Our mission is…

 Parents add to the strong sense of community and participate in an atmosphere of high standards of behaviour, wellbeing and academic achievement.
 The Friends of BJAB enforces such a bond.

-We value each child as an individual within our welcoming and supportive atmosphere, promoting the essential qualities of integrity, loyalty, self-discipline, independence, self-confidence, kindness, mutual respect and consideration.
+We value each child as an individual within our welcoming and supportive atmosphere.
+We promote the essential qualities of integrity, loyalty, self-discipline, independence, self-confidence, kindness, mutual respect and consideration.

 On the outskirts of Manila is a giant landfill dump for all the waste collected from the city.
 The system of rubbish collection, disposal and recycling has become a way of life for a large group of poor people.
 Small shanty towns have grown up around the dump, built with salvaged materials, but in many areas they are not connected to the outside world for electricity and fresh water.